dhamaniasad/flashcards-for-developers-1/README.md

 Using **flashcards for teachers** makes it possible to manage your classes with flashcards.
 You can check your students understanding by checking the progress of their flashcards.

+**flashcards for teachers** derives from[flashcards for developers](https://github.com/nlaz/flashcards-for-developers), which was customized to meet the needs of public schools (especially in Japan).

 ## Installing

 Clone this project and update your path: